elakamarcus/ccsk_notes/ccsk_0x01_Cloud_Computing_Concepts.md

 The most fundamental characteristics.
 NIST SP800-145 outlines multitenancy as an essential characteristics.
 Resources are pooled and consumers are granted access to the pool.
 Consumers access is isolated, typically on the vendor side by policies.

 ## Service Models
+The 'Service Model' is presented as a stack, known as SPI stack or tiers (SaaS, PaaS, IaaS) and is the reference architecture of NIST 500-292 (used by CSA) and ISO/IEC 17789.
+The Stack-representation is used to easier gain a high-level understanding of the service models.

 ### Software as a Service - SaaS
 ### Platform as a Service - PaaS
 ### Infrastructure as a Service - IaaS